 NASA’s Cassini spaceship sent evidence for the first time to NASA that Enceladus shows signs of hydrothermal activity similar to that of the deeper parts of the oceans from our Planet.
-Cassini’s findings has been one of the most interesting data NASA ever collected yet.
-The scientific possibilities of these implictions are unprecedented.
+Cassini’s findings have been some of the most interesting data NASA ever collected yet.
+The scientific possibilities of these implications are unprecedented.

-Cassini’s datas were carefully analyzed by scientists at NASA, who conclude that there is an ocean laying underneath the crust of Enceladus.
+Cassini’s data were carefully analyzed by scientists at NASA, who conclude that there is an ocean laying underneath the crust of Enceladus.
 Cassini has been orbiting around planet Saturn since 2004.

 John Grunsfeld declared: “These findings add to the possibility that Enceladus, which contains a subsurface ocean and displays remarkable geologic activity, could contain environments suitable for living organisms.”

 Luciano Iess, who was the study’s lead author, said that habitable environments come from completely unexpected places from the solar system.
-He points our that Enceladus’ solid ground is more porous than it appears, and that is why the water has sinked beneath the rocky core of the moon.
+He points out that Enceladus’ solid ground is more porous than it appears, and that is why the water has sunk beneath the rocky core of the moon.

 Indeed, scientists involved in the Cassini project analyzed almost a decade’s worth of pictures and atmospheric data taken by the spaceship.
 Only one thing remains a mystery, and that is how it was possible for Enceladus’ interior ocean to stay liquid.